SMB Shares Screens

 Column displays a dropdown list of options for the selected tab to customize the information included on the screen.

-Click Sharing or SBM on the top breadcrumb to open the selected screen.
+Sharing or SBM on the top breadcrumb opens or returns to the selected screen name.

-The breadcrumb displays when you access the SMB Status screen from the System > Services SMB row.
+The breadcrumb shows when you access the SMB Status screen from the System > Services SMB row.